 Pal, et al. (2017) the principle cause of listeriosis is Listeria monocyogenes.
 It is a well-known developing food borne pathogen, which primarily affects pregnant women, newborn infants, adults and the elderly with the weak immune system.
-To minimize L.monocytogenese in foods, food trade, and food handlers, and enforcement of regulations should be designed by the food safety training.
-It is recommended to the persons at high risk should avoid unpasteurized foods.
+To minimize and control the infection better diagnosis proper drug treatment is important.